Planned Giant Schnauzer litter

 About Spirit

-Spirit is a female Giant Schnauzer 3 weeks old.
+Spirit is a female Giant Schnauzer over 3 years old.
 Carefully selected as a great representative of her breed, Angelina decided to make her part of their program.
 Angelina has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing